almostengr/almostengrwebsite/website/docs/projects/esp32radiosign.md

 To change the random interval for color changing, the ESP32 needs to be power cycled.
 This is done by the light show controller and is programmed in as part of the songs that play.

+## Technology

+This project uses an ESP32 with relays to control the colors of the lights.

+* Technologies: C++
+* Year Started: 2022

 ### Materials

 * ESP32-WROOM development board